 As I mentioned before, I had bad days.
 Days where I couldn’t memorise, days where I kept on forgetting something, and days where I couldn’t pull myself to read.
 Here’s how I dealt with it:

 - I acknowledged a bad day and got ready to change it.

-- I accepted it, calm downed through remembrance and reflection.
-Took a break by doing something else like play or going for a walk.
+- I accepted it, and calmed down through remembrance and reflection.
+Took a break by doing something else like playing or going for a walk.

 - Remember point 6.

 Do not try to rush things.
 Do not drop at the sight of any slip-ups.